Genuine Multipartite Entanglement in Time: Preliminaries

 Throughout, we will predominantly analyse the three-party case, both investigating the types of genuinely tripartite entanglement in temporal processes that can persist, as well as the necessary and sufficient conditions on the underlying dynamics for their occurrence.
 This case is simple enough to allow for explicit results, yet already displays genuine quantum effects~\cite{giarmatzi_witnessing_2018}.
 To simplify notation, we denote the involved Hilbert spaces by $\Hcal_A, \Hcal_B,$ and $\Hcal_C$ instead of $\Hcal_{1^\inp}, \Hcal_{1^\out}$, and $\Hcal_{2^\inp}$, and the corresponding comb by $\Upsilon_{ABC}$.
 Consequently, the combs we will consider satisfy

 Besides notational simplification, this relabelling has the additional advantage of providing an intuitive role that each of the `parties' play. $A$ corresponds to Alice measuring the system state at $t_1$, $B$ corresponds to Bob feeding forward a state at $t_1$ (\textit{after} Alice's measurement), and $C$ corresponds to Charlie measuring the final state of the system at time $t_2$ (see Fig.~\ref{fig::simplified_comb}).
 With this, for example, different kinds of bipartite entanglement in $\Upsilon_{ABC}$ correspond to different kinds of `control' that each party has over the correlations the other two share.
-Concerning respect to the ordering of labels, throughout this article, we will adopt the convention that the Choi states of maps are labeled in the temporal order in which the respective spaces appear.
+Throughout this article, we will adopt the convention that the Choi states of maps are labeled in the temporal order in which the respective spaces appear.